RomadHolding/blockchain/README.md

 # 4. Model
 The following design principals will be used in ROMAD blockchain:
-1. Directed Acyclic Graph. '''Motivation:''' the transactions can be done in parallel.
+1. Directed Acyclic Graph. **Motivation:** the transactions can be done in parallel.
 It means better tx/s rate.
-2. Sharding. '''Motivation:''' the sharding reduces the consensus time.
+2. Sharding. **Motivation:** the sharding reduces the consensus time.
 Transactions finality becomes lower.
 3. Voting is based on the Proof-of-Reputation + penalties.
-The voting PoR nodes have the certain hardware requirements (see below). '''Motivation:''' faulty or malicious nodes will get penalized quickly.
+The voting PoR nodes have the certain hardware requirements (see below). **Motivation:** faulty or malicious nodes will get penalized quickly.
 The Sybil attack possibility is low.
 4. Consensus type: dBFT.
 4. Digital signatures.
 ECC-Shnorr (like in Zilliqa) or some ECDSA treshold option.